How to Cut Whole Chicken Wings into Flats and Drumettes

 Looking for chicken wing recipes?
 Try these other favorites:

-• Jamaican Jerk Spiced Chicken Wings – First coated with 15 herbs and spices for a spicy punch and then cooked on a wood fire grill for the perfect layer of smokiness.
+• Jamaican Jerk Spiced Chicken Wings – First coated with 15 herbs and spices for a spicy kick, then cooked on a wood-fired grill for the perfect layer of smokiness.

 • Hot Honey Chicken Wings – Inspired by the bold flavors of Nashville hot chicken, these wings will become your new favorite.